zachbside/SQLPowershellDashboard/README.md

 # Possible Improvements
 1. User interface could be improved to not use command line output
 2. Use more stored procedures instead of ad-hoc querying through PowerShell
-3. Graphically display the history data to find
+3. Graphically display the history data to find trends
-4. Supress the noise on slack once the error has cleared
+4. Supress the noise on Slack once the error has cleared
 5. More robust history display (data is there, visualization is not)